signalogic/SigSRF_SDK/mediaTest_readme.md

     mediaTest -cx86 -ipcaps/EVS_16khz_13200bps_CH_PT127_IPv4.pcap -oEVS_16khz_13200bps_CH_PT127_IPv4.wav -Csession_config/evs_player_example_config2 -L -Ea

 in the above examples, mediaTest reads EVS RTP pcaps, decodes, and writes to output .wav files.
-Since application mode is the default, the "-Ea" argument can be omitted for these command lines.
+Since application mode is the default, the "-Ea" option can be omitted for these command lines.

     mediaTest -c x86 -i test_files/T_mode.wav -o test_files/T_mode_48kHz_13200.wav -C session_config/evs_48kHz_input_16kHz_13200bps_full_band_config --md5sum -Ec -t2

-in the above example, mediaTest combines the command line execution mode and [number of application threads argument](#user-content-numberofapplicationthreads) to start two (2) concurrent threads that upsample a 16 kHz .wav file to 48 kHz, encode to EVS 13.2 kbps bitstream, then decode and write to output .wav files.
+in the above example, mediaTest combines the command line execution mode and [number of application threads option](#user-content-numberofapplicationthreads) to start two (2) concurrent threads that upsample a 16 kHz .wav file to 48 kHz, encode to EVS 13.2 kbps bitstream, then decode and write to output .wav files.
 In this mode mediaTest adds "_N" suffixes to output filenames to denote which thread.

     mediaTest -cx86 -itest_files/testaf0824_EVS2EVScall8-tc41_tc90_onlyTC41.2922.0.pcap -L -d0x6cc11 -r20 -Et -t12 -n13 -R0

-in the above example, mediaTest combines the multiple application thread execution mode, number of threads argument, and input reuse argument to run a mediaMin capacity test.
+in the above example, mediaTest combines the multiple application thread execution mode, number of threads option, and input reuse option to run a mediaMin capacity test.
 In this case mediaTest starts 12 mediaMin application threads (hyperthreaded) with 42 sessions each (3 sessions in the input pcap multiplied by 14), for a total of 504 concurrent sessions.
 As a side note, mediaMin starts 10 packet/media worker threads (non-hyperthreaded) to handle this (look for StartPacketMediaThreads() in <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaMin/mediaMin.cpp" target="_blank">mediaMin.cpp</a>).

 <a name="NumberOfApplicationThreads"></a>
 ### Number of Application Threads

-The -tN command lilne argument can be used to specify a number of application threads.
-This argument should be combined with an -Emode argument (see [Execution Mode](#user-content-executionmode) command line examples above).
+The -tN command lilne option can be used to specify a number of application threads.
+This option should be combined with an -Emode option (see [Execution Mode](#user-content-executionmode) command line examples above).

 ### Input Reuse

-The -nN command line argument can be used to specify input reuse, where N indicates the number of times each session found within input packet flow should be reused.
+The -nN command line option can be used to specify input reuse, where N indicates the number of times each session found within input packet flow should be reused.
 Inputs are reused by slightly modifying UDP port and SSRC values to avoid session duplication (look for "nReuseInputs" in  <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaMin/mediaMin.cpp" target="_blank">mediaMin.cpp</a>).
-This argument should be combined with an -Emode argument (see [Execution Mode](#user-content-executionmode) command line examples above).
+This option should be combined with an -Emode option (see [Execution Mode](#user-content-executionmode) command line examples above).

 <a name="mediaMinRunTimeKeyCommands"></a>
 ## mediaMin Run-Time Key Commands